onflow/cadence/docs/language.md

     // Implementing the function `equals` will allow points to be compared
     // for equality and satisfies the `Equatable` interface.
     //
-    pub fun equals(_ other: Self): Bool {
+    pub fun equals(_ other: Point): Bool {
+        if let otherPoint = other as?
+Point {
             // Points are equal if their coordinates match.
             //
             // The essential components are therefore the fields `x` and `y`,
             // which must be used in the implementation of the field requirement
             // `hashValue` of the `Hashable` interface.
             //
-        return other.x == self.x
+            return otherPoint.x == self.x
-            && other.y == self.y
+                && otherPoint.y == self.y
+        } else {
+            return false
+        }
     }

     // Providing an implementation for the hash value field